Union Pacific Passenger Cars And Trains

 Clerestory-Roof Heavyweight Cars, By Date Built -- A summary listing of clerestory-roof heavyweight cars on UP and its subsidiaries, sorted by date built.

-Streamlined Heavyweight Cars -- Information about the modernized (Streamlined) heavyweight cars completed in 1948-1954.
+Modernized Heavyweight Cars -- Information about the modernized heavyweight cars completed in 1948-1954, using streamlined roofs and sealed windows.

 Named Early Streamliner Cars -- A roster listing of all named Streamliner cars, from UP's early Streamliner and City trains of the 1930s and early 1940s; a total of 85 cars.